 Emerging markets are still in relatively early stages of their development and accordingly may not be highly or efficiently regulated.
 Moreover, emerging markets tend to be shallower and less liquid than more established markets which may adversely affect our ability to realize profits from our assets in emerging markets when we desire to do so or receive what we perceive to be their fair value in the event of a realization.
 In some cases, a market for realizing profits from an investment may not exist locally.
 In addition, issuers based in emerging markets are not generally subject to uniform accounting and financial reporting standards, practices and requirements comparable to those applicable to issuers based in more developed countries, thereby potentially increasing the risk of fraud and other deceptive practices.
 Settlement of transactions may be subject to greater delay and administrative uncertainties than in developed markets and less complete and reliable financial and other information may be available to investors in emerging markets than in developed markets.
 In addition, economic instability in emerging markets, to meet their contractual obligations.
-As a result, lessees or charters that operate in emerging market countries may be more likely to default under their contractual obligations than those that operate in developed countries.
+As a result, lessees or charters in such countries, or the ability of our lessees or charters that operate in these markets, to meet their contractual obligations than those that operate in developed countries.
 Liquidity and volatility limitations in these markets may also adversely affect our ability to dispose of our assets at the best price available or in a timely manner.